VoxeLibre/VoxeLibre/CONTRIBUTING.md

 MineClone2 master - rather, do your work on a branch on your private repo, then create a pull request.
 This way other people can review your changes and make sure they work before they get merged.
-- Merge PRs if they have recieved the necessary feedback and have been tested to not lead to any crashes and do what they claim to do by at least two different people.
+- Merge PRs only when they have recieved the necessary feedback and have been tested to not lead to any crashes and do what they claim to do by at least two different people.
 - You may also be assigned to issues or pull requests as a developer.
 In this case it is your responsibility to fix the issue / review and merge the pull request when it is ready.
 You can